Deep-Energy: Unsupervised Training of Deep Neural Networks: Results

-Since Pascal VOC is not intended for image matting, we show results in Figure \ref{fig:matting_results} on images from the commonly used alphamatting.com \cite{alpha_matting_com} dataset, resized to $512 \times 512$.
-As opposed to our training process where we are given seeds, this dataset includes heavier user assistance in the form of trimaps.
-We treat the trimap as a seed image of foreground and background, with the missing gray pixels to be completed by the algorithm.
-Despite the very different nature of the train and test sets, the network performs quite well, demonstrating a good generalization ability.
-In the bottom rows, one can see blurriness in the network alpha mattes, which is a result of using a rather long chain of repeated convolutions.
-This can be remedied by an additional ``refinement network'' as suggested in \cite{deep_matting}, adapted to the deep energy loss.
+In image matting, we show the results of images from the training set of \textit{alphamatting.com} \cite{alpha_matting_com}, which feature heavier user assistance in the form of trimaps.
+Although we trained on Pascal VOC 2012, originally intended for image segmentation, and used minimal seeds, our network solution, shown in Figure \ref{fig:matting_results}, exhibits good generalization ability.
+In the top four rows, the analytic and network solutions appear similar, although the network returns slightly blurrier results.
+In the fifth row, the holes of the decorative object are completely filled by the analytic solution, whereas the network solution is closer to the ground truth.
+The last row showcases the failure of the network in capturing the very fine hair on the trolls' heads.
+This blurriness is a result of the architecture that features a long chain of repeated convolutions.
+It can possibly be remedied by an additional ``refinement network'' as suggested in \cite{deep_matting} and adapted to the \emph{Deep Energy} loss.
 We leave this important direction for future work.